snoekiede/ObservableProperties/README.md

 ## Thread Safety

-All operations are thread-safe:
+All operations are thread-safe with comprehensive error handling:
 - Multiple threads can read the property value simultaneously
 - Only one thread can modify the property at a time
 - Observer notifications happen outside the lock to minimize contention
 - Observer panics are isolated and don't affect other observers or the property
 - RAII subscriptions can be created and dropped from any thread
-- Poisoned locks are handled gracefully (subscriptions clean up without panicking)
+- **Poisoned locks are handled gracefully** - subscriptions clean up without panicking
+- **No `unwrap()` calls** - all potential failure points use proper error handling
+- **Fail-safe design** - errors never cause undefined behavior or crashes

 ## Best Practices